wintermoon9/android-guidelines/project_and_code_guidelines.md

 #### 2.2.6.1 Annotations practices

 According to the Android code style guide, the standard practices for some of the predefined annotations in Java are:

-* `@Override`: The @Override annotation __must be used__ whenever a method overrides the declaration or implementation from a super-class.
-For example, if you use the @inheritdocs Javadoc tag, and derive from a class (not an interface), you must also annotate that the method @Overrides the parent class's method.

 * `@SuppressWarnings`: The @SuppressWarnings annotation should only be used under circumstances where it is impossible to eliminate a warning.
 If a warning passes this "impossible to eliminate" test, the @SuppressWarnings annotation must be used, so as to ensure that all warnings reflect actual problems in the code.